-IRDA is tasked with regulating and driving various stakeholders in both the public and private sectors towards realising the vision of developing Iskandar Malaysia into a strong and sustainable metropolis of international standing.
-Iskandar Malaysia is sited within Malaysia's southernmost state of Johor, with abundant land, natural and human resources, and enriched by a strong and sustainable living environment.
+IRDA is a Malaysian Federal Government statutory body tasked with the objective of regulating and driving various stakeholders in both public and private sectors to achieve the vision of developing Iskandar Malaysia into a strong and sustainable international metropolis.
+Located in Malaysia's southernmost state of Johor, Iskandar Malaysia boasts abundant land, natural and human resources, and a sustainable living environment.